 A small campground with great views

-A great basecamp to explore the western parts of David Thompson Country with lots of hiking trails nearby.
+A great base camp to explore the western parts of the region.

-The Two O’Clock Creek Campground is one of our favourite.
-The campground is relatively small and every site offer a great view of the surrounding mountains.
+The Two O’Clock Creek Campground is one of the most scenic.
+The campground is relatively small and every site offers a great view of the surrounding mountains.

 Every site includes a gravel pad, picnic table and fire pit.
 There are two dry toilets and while there is a water pump the water is not potable.
 Firewood is no longer included in the campsite fees.